The Marbella at Black Canyon National Park

 Opportunity

-When combined with its incomparable location, spectacular views and elegant home, The Marbella is a singular offering that cannot be duplicated.
+When combined with its incomparable location, spectacular views and elegant home, the Marbella is a singular offering that cannot be duplicated.
 Owners of this property will enjoy a lifetime of memorable experiences and a unique environment for entertaining guests.
-Supply and demand determines price, and since there are exactly two private contemporary homes in the American national park system, the upside price appreciation potential is extremely favorable and the downside risk is limited, as the neighboring federal land has been locked away forever.
-Furthermore, the property, by language contained within the enabling legislation for this national park, can never be taken from the property owner by the U.S. Federal Government.
-It can be acquired only with consent of the property owner via purchase, exchange, or gift.
+Supply and demand determines price, and since there are only two private contemporary homes in the American national park system, the upside price appreciation potential is extremely favorable and the downside risk is limited, as the neighboring federal land has been locked away forever.
+Furthermore, the property, by settled law, can never be taken from the property owner by the U.S. Federal Government.
+Contact property owner for details.

 Corporate Retreat

 The property is situated perfectly to provide an unrivaled luxury retreat for corporate executives and company employees.
-Send your C-suite.
 They will have the opportunity to be inspired by the power of place, the natural wonder of the canyon, and to connect back to one-another and nature.
+Architectural plans have been designed to convert the current 2-car attached garage into a technically advanced and highly comfortable conference suite.
+A professional contractor has also provided a conversion cost estimate for this plan.
+Contact property agent for more information.

 This property is not encumbered with a conservation easement.
-With its location in a national park, there may be conservation opportunities and unique charitable and political benefits available to the property.
-This is a high status property.
-The National Park Service would love to own it, if you wish to give it to them.
+With its location in a national park, there may be conservation opportunities.

 “Why is that particular parcel of value to the national park?”